rhmau1/praktikum_alsd/pertemuan1/laporanP1.md

 ## 2.3.1.
 Array

-The solution is implemented in array.java, and below is screenshot of the result.
+The solution is implemented in Array.java, and below is screenshot of the result.

 ![Screenshot](../img/p1/img3.png)